-Photography — Except for a couple of years, I always have a camera on me since I’m nine.
+Photography — Except for a couple of years, I always have a camera on me since I’m eight.
 Tagging, organizing, editing and printing couple of hundred photos is what I do almost every week.

 Thinking — Coming up with new workflows, reading a book, sketching user interfaces or ideas, writing outlines and articles for the blog.
 All of those happen on my MacBook Pro with some help of a pen, paper, and Kindle.

 Four above are the most important things in my everyday life that requires a computer of some sort.

 Let’s get straight to the issue — there is no Xcode on iPad.
 Swift Playgrounds is an excellent exercise and study tool, but in my experience, that’s all it is.
 To make progress on personal and client apps I need [almost?] full-featured Xcode and couple of third party tools.